-It is very important to hone your soft skills in order to maximize the value of your MBA.
+It is essential to hone your soft skills to maximize the value of your MBA.
 An MBA graduate works in senior positions where it is required to communicate effectively with your team members and also with the higher management.
-Strong communication skills are very important to manage a team and effectively carry out business operations daily.
+Strong communication skills are fundamental to manage a team and effectively carry out business operations daily.
 So, brush up your soft skills to get the best of opportunities in your domain,

 Ensure your research project is relevant and practical

-It is very important to choose a final year project which is relevant to your domain and has practical real-life applications at the same time.
-Most of the times recruiters evaluate your candidature for a job role based on your final year project.
+It is imperative to choose a final year project which is relevant to your domain and has practical, real-life applications at the same time.
+Most of the times, recruiters evaluate your candidature for a job role based on your final year project.
 So, choose the project topic wisely and make it a more practical approach oriented to make your profile more strong.

 Internships help to strengthen your profile

-Interning with reputed companies will always give you the necessary skills and practical real life experience required to work in industries.
-It strengthens your profile and you get a practical experience of how an industry works.
-You need to intern with companies that are relevant to your MBA program in order to have better chances of employment once you complete your studies.
+Interning with reputed companies will always give you the necessary skills and practical, real-life experience required to work in industries.
+It strengthens your profile, and you get a practical knowledge of how an industry works.
+You need to intern with companies that are relevant to your MBA program to have better chances of employment once you complete your studies.

-Wth so many innovations that we see on a daily basis, you also need to be innovative in your job search.
+With so many innovations that we see daily, you also need to be innovative in your job search.
 Nowadays, visibility in the right platform online is everything.
 With the cost-efficient and technological marketing tools that are available, it makes sense to add creative effort to market your skills.
 Design professional business cards and go for a professional web page profile.
-Each time when you engage with your social and professional networks, you are actually marketing yourself, so look for creative topics to discuss that are relatable to your career goals.
+Each time when you engage with your social and professional networks, you are marketing yourself, so look for creative topics to discuss that are relatable to your career goals.